Device Interface Functions (DIFs)

 Every hardware peripheral needs some form of higher-level software to actuate it to perform its intended function.
 Device Interface Functions (DIFs) aim to make it easy to use hardware for its intended purposes while making it difficult, or impossible, to misuse.
 DIFs can be seen as a living best-practices document for interacting with a given piece of hardware.

-DIFs provide extensively reviewed APIs for actuating hardware for three separate use cases: design verification, FPGA + post-silicon validation, and reference firmware including end-consumer applications.
+DIFs provide extensively reviewed APIs for actuating hardware for three separate use cases: design verification, FPGA + post-silicon validation, and providing example code to aid the implementation of reference firmware including end-consumer applications.

 DIFs must only depend on:

 - compiler runtime libraries (e.g. libgcc and compiler-rt),

 - the bitfield library for manipulating bits in binary values (

 - the mmio library for interacting with memory-mapped registers (

 - the memory library for interacting with non-volatile memory (